-If the transferor(s) would be projected to make a loss were the transfer not to go ahead and if the projected position of the transferor(s) post transfer is still lossmaking but with reduced losses, nil earnings or a positive EBIT, this hallmark should not apply as these outcomes cannot be said to represent a 50% reduction in EBIT.
+If the transferor(s) would be projected to make a loss were the transfer not to go ahead and if the projected position of the transferor(s) post transfer is still loss-making, this hallmark may still apply.
+Earnings may be a negative number and if the projected loss, before adjusting for interest and tax, is increased by 50% then this hallmark will apply.